 First, head to business.facebook.com and click Create Account.
 (You’ll need to log into your Facebook account in your browser if you haven’t already.)

 Click on the blue Create Business button to get this Create Your Business Manager Account popup.

 For example, I’ll call mine Demo FB.
 Then, add your name and email address and click Submit.

 Once you click Submit, Facebook will need to verify your email address.
 In your email inbox, find the verification email and click Confirm Now.

 Congrats!
-You just set up a Facebook Business Manager account—but we’re not done here.
+You just set up a Meta Business Manager account.
+However, there is more to cover.